Web Only / Features » October 21, 2013

 “At a point in time,” says Weiss, “when our poverty levels are at record highs, our inequality is at a record high … it makes no sense to focus on a competitive grant program when we could be using that money to target the schools that need it most.”

 Andrew Elrod is writer living in New York.
-He is a contributor and former intern at Dissent, and his work has also appeared in Labor Notes.
+He is a contributor and former intern at Dissent.
 He is from Texas.
 Follow him on Twitter at @andrewelrod or reach him at elrod.andrew [at] gmail [dot] com.